 2022 focus on citizens’ access to health and care data

-Other 2022 webinars/meetings on the EHTEL agenda will be held on semantic aspects of data interoperability and how to enable health data-oriented architectures and processes.
-The first example takes place on 25 April 2022.
+Other 2022 webinars/meetings on the EHTEL agenda are being held on semantic aspects of data interoperability and how to enable health data-oriented architectures and processes.
+The first was on 25 April 2022.

-All these webinars should help to cast further light on how European legislation will support the general convergence around citizen-centric data sharing, especially in the fields of health and care.
+All these webinars will cast further light on how European legislation will support the general convergence around citizen-centric data sharing, especially in the fields of health and care.

 Close working relations with proactive citizen-centred European initiatives